 exploit

-If successful, you’ll gain a reverse shell on the target Linux web server.
+You’ll gain a reverse shell on the target Linux web server if successful.

 Privilege Escalation on a Linux System

-After gaining initial access to a Linux system, you may want to escalate your privileges to perform further actions.
+After gaining initial access to a Linux system, you should escalate your privileges to perform further actions.
 In this example, we’ll use Metasploit to find a local exploit and escalate our privileges.

 1. Start msfconsole: